How to use the Google Analytics Query Explorer to export data

 - Click the Run Query button

-- If the query runs smoothly, move on to Step 5.
+- If the query runs smoothly, move on.
 If the query returns an error, swap out incompatible dimensions

 Export your Google Analytics data